 Early Release Procedure

 In the event that you need to pick up your child before the end of the school day, please notify your child’s teacher in advance.
-When you arrive at the school, please report to the office to sign your child out.
+When you arrive at school, please buzz the front office.
+You will need to sign your child out (Siblings under 18 years of age will not be allowed to sign out a student).
+Please also be sure to have your photo identification with you.